 The airport underwent a facelift in recent years and is outstanding.

 Another way to reach Bergen is by the Hurtigruten.
-This is often a starting point for many travelers that sail up the coast on the world’s most famous ship journey!
+This is often a starting point for many travelers who sail up the coast on the world’s most famous ship journey!

 How to Get from Bergen Airport to the City

-As of fall 2022, the Bybanen costs 40 NOK from the airport to the city (about $4).
+As of January 2024, the Bybanen costs 40 NOK (about $4) from the airport to the city.
 It is a 45-minute journey and you take it from right outside of the airport to the last stop called ‘Byparken’.

 This is the stop closest to the harbor.
 If you’re getting off at the train station, head to the stop right before Byparken called ‘Nonneseter’.